At some point in our lives we will all make a decision... then change our mind.

 If you find yourself starting to question any part of your decision to get breast implants they deserve to be addressed with the help of your surgeon.

-The first thing you should do if you're having any doubts about your BA is to sit down with your surgeon and be honest about how you're feeling.
+The first thing you should do if you're having any doubts about your breast augmentation is to sit down with your surgeon and be honest about how you're feeling.

 Some anxiety is normal... choosing to have surgery is a big decision that shouldn't be taken lightly.